 This is similar to the gray scale image except it uses a rainbow style color table starting at magenta (-70C) to blue (-45C) to green (-20C) to yellow (-5C) to orange (5C) to red (20C).

 Even though the water vapor channel is in the infrared and thus returns a temperature value.
 But typcally the WV values relate to the depth into the atmosphere until you hit water vapor.
 Greens are blue show high clouds whereas dark gray and red are near ground surface.

 The images are generated every 30 minutes and can be looped.

 The international images are presented for 12 ICAO regions.
-There are just two types of images: infrared gray and infrared color.
-Some regions are updated every 30 minutes.
-Regions that contain Europe are restricted to every 6 hours by international agreement.
+The type and color schemes are identical to the US Regional images.
+The regions are updated every 30 minutes from a global mosaic but satellite component imagery from Europe and Asia will only update every 3 hours by international agreement.
 By default, the latest image is shown but older images can be displayed through an animated loop.